emcghee/domainhunter/README.md

 ## Changelog

+- 28 July 2021
+    + Fixed HTML output to not include domains with no desirable categorizations
+    + Added '--auto' code which uses selenium to automate browser functionality, should help mitigate expired domains locking accounts out
+    + Requires chromedriver to beinstalled from here: https://chromedriver.chromium.org/downloads

 - 07 January 2021
    + Fix Symantec Site Review (Bluecoat) reputation checking to bypass XSRF and additional POST parameter checks
    + Temporary fix for broken malware domains link.
 This service is no longer offered in the form used by DomainHunter.